Code-Institute-Submissions/Milestone-Project-LHH/README.md

 * Navigation menu left.
 The basic code is from getbootstrap.com docs.
 I have edited the code.
 * Carousel; the basic code is from getbootstrap.com examples.
 I have edited the code.
 * Form; The basic code is from getbootstrap.com docs.
 I have edited the code.
+* Modal; the basic code is from getbootstrap.com examples.
+I have edited the code.